colepaws/colepawfig/README.md

 **THIS IS FOR USE WITH MASTERCOMFIG.**

+**Warning: This config is intended for DirectX 9+, as it has the best performance and visibility.
+Adding -dxlevel 95 to your launch options enables this.**

 My config essentially serves to disable as many distractions as possible, so no useless stuff that isn't important to playing the game.

 ## Features